fahrishih/kube-labs/RBAC/basic-rbac/namespace-role/finish.md

 - How to verify and test RBAC permissions
 - The scope and limitations of namespace-bound Roles

+## Challenge Recap:

+In this challenge, you:
+1. Created a Role that allowed read-only access to pods in the rbac-test namespace
+2. Created a RoleBinding that connected the pod-reader user to the Role
+3. Verified that the permissions worked correctly and were appropriately restricted

-## Next Steps:
+## Next Challenges:

 - Try creating Roles with permissions for different resources or with different verbs
-- Learn about ClusterRoles and ClusterRoleBindings for cluster-wide permissions
+- Create a ClusterRole and ClusterRoleBinding for cluster-wide permissions
-- Explore how to use Groups in RBAC for more efficient permission management
-- Check out the "Role With Multiple Resource Permissions" scenario to expand your RBAC skills
+- Set up RBAC for a group of users rather than a single user
+- Configure RBAC for a ServiceAccount to secure your application pods

 Keep exploring Kubernetes RBAC to build secure and properly isolated environments!